Deciding whether to store data in the cloud

 What you should consider if you are thinking about saving data in the cloud.

-Staff and students should use caution before storing information on Google Apps, Dropbox, or any other cloud service provider.
-As a general rule, you should not use a third party cloud service provider if there are likely to be legal or reputational consequences should the information you are storing or processing be lost, stolen, or seen by unauthorised persons or organisations.
-Staff and students can benefit from using files.bath which offers secure file storage with the same ease of use.
-Computing Services will not install sharing applications on to PCs where there would be an unacceptable security risk, or would otherwise interfere with the network.
+OneDrive is our supported cloud-based storage service and should be used as an extension of your H drive for personal data, rather than for research data.
+Staff and students should use caution before storing information on unsupported cloud service providers, for example, Google Drive.
+As a general rule, you should not use a third-party cloud service providers if there are likely to be legal or reputational consequences should the information you are storing or processing be lost, stolen, or seen by unauthorised persons or organisations.
+Staff and students can benefit from using files.bath for research data or OneDrive for personal data, which offers secure file storage with the same ease of use.
+Computing Services will not install sharing applications onto PCs where there would be an unacceptable security risk, or would otherwise interfere with the network.

 Think about the following when you consider storing information in the cloud: